ChuOkupai/vimcake/README.md

 # :cake: vimcake :cake:
-A simple vim configuration package for beginners, preconfigured (but not only) for 42 school students!
+A simple vim configuration package for beginners!

+**Ideal** for 42 school students, but not only!

 ## Plugins list:
 - vim-plug